+'''

+[Default]

+url=https://localhost

+admin=admin

+password=test

-[Default] url=https://localhost admin=admin password=test nosslcheck=False
+nosslcheck=False

+'''

-Note: To disable a SSH key for all servers, you simple can disable the true, otherwise you are vulnerable to man in the middle attacks.
+Note: To disable a SSH key for all servers, you simple can disable the SSH token in privacyIDEA.

+Warning: In a productive environment you should not set nosslcheck to true, otherwise you are vulnerable to man in the middle attacks.